janwilmake/blog/2017/digital-ocean-and-ghost-fast-cms.md

 date: 2017-06-15
 modified_at: 2017-06-15
 tags: [ghost, wordpress, nodejs, javascript, devops]
+description: A guide explaining the transition from WordPress to Ghost CMS and DigitalOcean hosting for faster website performance, highlighting the advantages of Node.js and modern JavaScript frameworks over traditional PHP-based systems.
 ---

 # Blazing Fast & Beautiful isn't it?
 Discover Digital Ocean and Ghost